Professionals

 USA

 Despite major advances in overall cancer treatment, many patients continue to experience significant distress.
-We need to offer patients help before their psychological concerns reach the crisis stage, as this may negatively affect their overall recovery and response to treatment.
+We need to offer them help before their psychological concerns reach the crisis stage, as this may negatively affect their overall recovery and response to treatment.

 quotesquotes